 What Are the Health Benefits of Probiotics?

 Aside from balancing bacteria in the gut, probiotics have many other health benefits such as the following.

 1. Can Help Prevent or Treat Diarrhea

-Diarrhea is the common side effect of taking antibiotics because antibiotics disturb the balance of bacteria in the gut.
+Diarrhea is a common side effect of taking antibiotics because antibiotics disturb the balance of bacteria in the gut.
 One study revealed that probiotics are linked to a reduced risk of antibiotic-associated diarrhea.

-Not only that, complete probiotics can also aid in treating diarrhea not associated with antibiotics.
+Not only that, certain strains of probiotics can also aid in treating diarrhea not associated with antibiotics.